prongbang/bx-checker/README.md

-# BX Checker Chrome Extensions
+# BX Checker Notification Chrome Extensions
 ## How to install
 > 1. Go to [chrome://extensions/](chrome://extensions/)